 For all the moms out there who are struggling with potty training . . . you are not alone.
 On a recent episode of “Momsplaining with Kristen Bell,” a new web series (here), actress Kristen Bell got real and shared that her youngest daughter, Delta, who is 5 years old, still wears diapers.

 Bell was chatting with fellow actresses Maya Rudolph and Casey Wilson in the episode.
 She said her oldest daughter, seven-year-old Lincoln, took quickly to potty training as a toddler.
 But it’s been a different story the second time around.
 She explained, “My oldest daughter, at 21 months, we merely suggested that she use the toilet in the other room.
 Never wore another diaper beyond that.
 We were lying in bed giggling about this, and my husband and I were like, ‘Why does everyone make a big deal out of this potty training?
 It’s so easy.
 Just tell the kid to use the toilet.'”
 Bell quickly added, “Currently, my youngest is five and a half, still in diapers.”

 “It’s real relative, isn’t it?”
 Rudolph asked.
 “Yes, because every kid is so different,” Bell replied.

 Even with all of this information, it doesn’t stop parents from judging other parents’ potty training journeys.
-So let’s remember that we don’t know every family’s story, their experiences, or their circumstances.
+So let’s remember that we don’t know every family’s story, experiences, or circumstances.
 Also, let’s be kind because these parents are already feeling self-conscious.
-That is why I am personally grateful that Bell shared her own potty training experiences with her kids.
+That is why I am grateful that Bell shared her potty training experiences with her kids.
 That takes bravery and lets other mothers know that they are not alone.